 The first major component you will need to look into is a Mustang tubular k member

 .
 If you have a 96-04 Mustang, you can use your factory k member.
 Because our Bondurant Cobra’s suspension was built around the stock k member, we decided it was best to keep the stock k member.
-We did run into some clearance issues with the k member and the long tube headers.
+We encountered some clearance issues with the k member and the long tube headers.
 Jmac will point these out in the video.
 With a little mild modification to the header tube (hammering in some slight clearance), the BBK Coyote Swap headers cleared just fine.
 We recommend using the tubular k member to gain more clearance in your engine bay as-well-as you get the benefit of dropping a few pounds off the front end of your Mustang!
-If you have a 79-94 Mustang that came with the push rod 5.0L engine, you have to use a k member designed for 4.6L mod motor.
-Check out some of the k member options we offer below.
+If you have a 1979-95 Mustang that came with the push rod 5.0L engine, you have to use a k member designed for 4.6L mod motor.

 Next up on our list was oil pan clearance.
 The stock Ford 5.0L Coyote oil pan would not clear the Cobra stock k member without being modified and cut up.
 To avoid trying to figure out exactly what needs to be cut and added, you will need to use a Coyote swap oil pan to properly clear your 79-04 k member.
 For this, we turned to Moroso and used their Mustang Coyote Swap Oil Pan